mostlygeek/ts-plug/docs/ts-plug.md

 ts-plug:
 1. Starts your upstream server process
-2. Connects to your Tailscale network
+2. Connects to your tailnet
 3. Provisions TLS certificates automatically
 4. Listens for connections on your tailnet
 5. Reverse proxies traffic to your local server